Discover three thoughtful questions to ask in finding the answer for each student and their success.

 Many states are shifting the focus from standardized testing as the only benchmark for college readiness.
 New models are being embraced such as the Redefining Ready! initiative and framework which has been adopted by 17 states as their approved ESSA plan.

 An impactful way to approach the four-year planning process with students and families is to provoke self-reflection with thoughtful questions.
 This same self-reflection strategy is effective for district leaders.
-Here are questions we have developed to support and structure the planning process in developing a Readiness Plan for all students.
+Here are the questions we have developed to support and structure the planning process in developing a student readiness plan for all students.

 - How do we support dual credit and early college initiatives to eliminate transition and remedial course burnout?